DiffBIR: Towards Blind Image Restoration with Generative Diffusion Prior: Abstract

 \section{Abstract}

-We present DiffBIR, which leverages pretrained text-to-image diffusion models for blind image restoration problem.
-Our framework adopts a two-stage pipeline.
-In the first stage, we pretrain a restoration module across diversified degradations to improve generalization capability in real-world scenarios.
-The second stage leverages the generative ability of latent diffusion models, to achieve realistic image restoration.
-Specifically, we introduce an injective modulation sub-network -- LAControlNet for finetuning, while the pre-trained Stable Diffusion is to maintain its generative ability.
-Finally, we introduce a controllable module that allows users to balance quality and fidelity by introducing the latent image guidance in the denoising process during inference.
-Extensive experiments have demonstrated its superiority over state-of-the-art approaches for both blind image super-resolution and blind face restoration tasks on synthetic and real-world datasets.
+We present DiffBIR, a general restoration pipeline that could handle different blind image restoration tasks in a unified framework.
+DiffBIR decouples blind image restoration problem into two stages: 1) degradation removal: removing image-independent content; 2) information regeneration: generating the lost image content.
+Each stage is developed independently but they work seamlessly in a cascaded manner.
+In the first stage, we use restoration modules to remove degradations and obtain high-fidelity restored results.
+For the second stage, we propose IRControlNet that leverages the generative ability of latent diffusion models to generate realistic details.
+Specifically, IRControlNet is trained based on specially produced condition images without distracting noisy content for stable generation performance.
+Moreover, we design a region-adaptive restoration guidance that can modify the denoising process during inference without model re-training, allowing users to balance realness and fidelity through a tunable guidance scale.
+Extensive experiments have demonstrated DiffBIR's superiority over state-of-the-art approaches for blind image super-resolution, blind face restoration and blind image denoising tasks on both synthetic and real-world datasets.
 The code is available at \url{https://github.com/XPixelGroup/DiffBIR}.